swarve/ayearlessordinary.com/_posts/2015-06-10-ciudad-perdida.md

 	<a href="../images/IMG_7554.jpg"><img src="../images/IMG_7554.jpg" alt=""></a>
 </figure>

-After a 20 minute walk and climb up all the neverending stairs we reached the bottom of the city, and from there our hike was finally paying off.
+After a 20 minute walk and climb up all the never-ending stairs we reached the bottom of the city, and from there our hike was finally paying off.
 We spent the next few hours exploring the city and all the terraces and areas we could access.

 <figure>
 	<a href="../images/IMG_7579.jpg"><img src="../images/IMG_7579.jpg" alt=""></a>